jguix/Cordova-FeatherEditor/README.md

     android:smallScreens="true"

-Add the following property to the <Application> tag
+Check that the following property is set in the <Application> tag

     android:name="com.jguix.cordova.FeatherApplication"